juju/juju-gui-charm/README.md

     sudo apt-get install juju-quickstart

 At this point, just running `juju-quickstart` will deploy the Juju GUI.
-When possible (i.e. when a non-local environment is used) the process does not add additional machines (i.e. the GUI is installed in the bootstrap node).
+When possible, Quickstart conserves resources by installing the GUI on the bootstrap node.
+This colocation is not possible when using a local (LXC) environment.

 Quickstart ends by opening the browser and automatically logging the user into the GUI, to observe and manage the environment visually.